-- 8.1 The Employer and the Union recognize the value and benefit of education and training designed to enhance employee development.
-The Employer will provide training in accordance with agency policies and available resources. - 8.2 Attendance at agency-required training will be considered time worked including travel.
-Travel time to attend agency required training will be compensated in accordance with the State Administrative and Accounting Manual (SAAM). - 8.3 The agency training and development plan must state the Employer's policies and objectives for employee training and development, and such policies must address, at a minimum, the following: - A. Identification of the person responsible for employee training and development; - B. Criteria for employee eligibility; - C. Criteria for determining employees' work status while participating in training and development activities;
+8.1 The Employer and the Union recognize the value and benefit of education and training designed to enhance employee development.
+The Employer will provide training in accordance with agency policies and available resources.

-- D. Criteria for education leave; - E. Tuition reimbursement or fee waiver policy; - F. Mandated training in accordance with state and federal regulations; - G. Entry-level management/supervisory training; - H. Assessment of employee training and development needs; - I. Evaluation of the training and development programs; and - J. Assignments for career development in accordance with WAC 357-34-050. - 8.4 The Employer will provide appropriate training on supervision/inmate relations for employees whose duty involves interacting with incarcerated individuals.

-8.5 Master Agreement Training

-- A. The Employer and the Union agree that training for managers, supervisors and shop stewards responsible for the day-to-day administration of this Agreement is important.
-The Union will provide training on this Agreement to shop stewards, and the Employer will provide training to managers and supervisors. - B. The Union will present the training to Union shop stewards within each bargaining unit.
-The training will last no longer than four (4) hours.
+- 8.2 Attendance at agency-required training will be considered time worked including travel.
+Travel time to attend agency required training will be compensated in accordance with the State Administrative and Accounting Manual (SAAM). - 8.3 The agency training and development plan must state the Employer's policies and objectives for employee training and development, and such policies must address, at a minimum, the following: - A. Identification of the person responsible for employee training and development; - B. Criteria for employee eligibility; - C. Criteria for determining employees' work status while participating in training and development activities; - D. Criteria for education leave; - E. Tuition reimbursement or fee waiver policy; - F. Mandated training in accordance with state and federal regulations; - G. Entry-level management/supervisory training; - H. Assessment of employee training and development needs; - I. Evaluation of the training and development programs; and - J. Assignments for career development in accordance with WAC 357 34 050. - 8.4 The Employer will provide appropriate training on supervision/incarcerated individuals relations for employees whose duty involves interacting with incarcerated individuals. - 8.5 Collective Bargaining Agreement Training - A. The Employer and the Union agree that training for managers, supervisors, and shop stewards responsible for the day-to-day administration of this Collective Bargaining Agreement (CBA) is important.
+The Union will provide training on this CBA to shop stewards, and the Employer will provide training to managers and supervisors. - B. The Union will present the training to Union shop stewards within each bargaining unit.
+The training will last no longer than eight (8) hours.
 The training will be considered time worked for those Union shop stewards who attend the training during their scheduled work shift.
 Union shop stewards who attend the training during their non-work hours will not be compensated.
-The parties will agree on the date, time, number and names of the shop stewards attending each session.
+The parties will agree on the date, time, number, and names of the shop stewards attending each session.
 Travel time and expenses will not be paid by the Employer.

-8.6 Tuition Reimbursement

-- A. Agencies may approve full or partial tuition reimbursement, consistent with agency policy and within available resources. - B. Agencies will reimburse eligible employees who provide proof of payment and satisfactory completion of a course that was previously approved for tuition reimbursement. - C. Absent an agreement to the contrary, when an employee moves to another agency prior to completion of an approved course, the employee will no longer be eligible for reimbursement.
+- C. The Union will provide to the Employer the names of the shop stewards attending the training at least seven (7) calendar days in advance of the training. - 8.6 Tuition Reimbursement - A. Agencies may approve full or partial tuition reimbursement, consistent with agency policy and within available resources. - B. Agencies will reimburse eligible employees who provide proof of payment and satisfactory completion of a course that was previously approved for tuition reimbursement. - C. Absent an agreement to the contrary, when an employee moves to another agency prior to completion of an approved course, the employee will no longer be eligible for reimbursement.